k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: messaging when hit by fiery weapons underwater
 - Fix: messaging when hit by Dichotomy
 - Fix: early returns from artifact_hit
+- Fix: looting lit armor from pets makes it stop shining